AdaCore/spark2014/lrm/source/packages.rst

      whose result is renamed [in an object renaming declaration]; or

-   * as an actual parameter in a procedure call of which the corresponding formal parameter is mode **in** and is of an External non-scalar volatile type.
+   * as an actual parameter in a procedure call of which the corresponding formal parameter is mode **in** and is of a non-scalar volatile type.

 #.
 A name denoting an external output shall only occur in the following
    contexts: